gaehlerm/SoftwareEngineering/README.md

 [https://youtu.be/LfIPVIsH4ZU]

-Many software developers start with writing code right away when they have some task to do.
-And they postpone the whole infrastructure work for as long as they can.
-They keep compiling code with the command line for as long as they can.
-They don't use git.
+Many software developers start by writing code immediately when they have a task to complete.
+And they postpone all infrastructure work for as long as possible.
+They continue to compile code using the command line for as long as possible.
+They don't use Git.
 And they certainly don't use a Continuous Integration (CI) tool.
 This is dreadful.
-Set up these things right at the beginning of the project.
+Set up these things at the beginning of the project.

 Yes, it will take some time to get started.
-And yes, it's a painful process if you are not used to it.
+And yes, it's a painful process if you are not accustomed to it.
 But it is worth it.
 The very first reason why it is worth it is DRY.
-If you have to type in the compilation command to the terminal over and over again, you are repeating yourself time and time again.
+If you find yourself repeatedly typing the compilation command into the terminal, you are essentially repeating the same action over and over again.
 This is going to slow down the development process.
-This is way worse than spending the same amount of time at the beginning of the process because it interrupts your thoughts.
+This is much worse than spending the same amount of time at the beginning of the process because it interrupts your thoughts.

-For small projects, setting up git and a proper build tool need hardly any time.
-Already after the first time introducing some hard to track down bug you'll be glad having version control and being able to simply revert your last changes.
-The same holds for the build process.
-Typing in many long commands not only takes time, it is also brittle.
-It is too easy to make a typo and screw up the build process in some unforeseen way that introduces hard to understand behavior.
-And especially once you have to cooporate with other developers, there is no way around a proper version control software and a build tool.
+For small projects, setting up Git and a proper build tool hardly takes any time.
+After encountering a challenging bug for the first time, you will appreciate having version control in place.
+This will allow you to easily revert back to your previous changes.
+The same holds true for the build process.
+Typing in many long commands not only takes time but is also brittle.
+It is too easy to make a typo and screw up the build process in some unforeseen way that introduces hard-to-understand behavior.
+And especially when you have to cooperate with other developers, there is no way around using proper version control software and a build tool.

-Similarly for Continuous Integration (CI).
-It will take some time setting it up.
-But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests, otherwise I recommend you read the chapter on testing [chapter Testing]) always run.
-The code committed to master has been compiled and the tests pass without any errors.
+Similarly, for Continuous Integration (CI).
+It will take some time to set it up.
+But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests; otherwise, I recommend you read the chapter on testing [chapter Testing]) always run.
+The code committed to the master branch has been compiled, and the tests pass without any errors.

-So yes, setting up the infrastructure of a project may need some time.
+Yes, setting up the infrastructure of a project may take some time.
 But it is certainly time well spent.
-There are so many advantages having a properly set up infrastructure:
+There are so many advantages to having a properly set up infrastructure.

-- You anyway have to learn how to use git, cmake and all the other tools.
-So it's good practice to get started with them as soon as possible.
+- You have to learn how to use Git, CMake, and all the other tools anyway.
+So, it's good practice to get started with them as soon as possible.
-- You will save a lot of time down the road.
-This will outweigh the time needed now to set everything up.
+- You will save a lot of time in the future.
+This will outweigh the time needed to set everything up now.
 - Having properly set up tools makes it easier for new team members to get started.
-They only have to clone the repo and run the build tool and they can get started.
+Users only need to clone the repository and run the build tool to get started.

+////
-## Project folder
+## Project Folder

 // Add a plot with the folder structure